Best Student Loans in South Africa - Complete Guide

 This is a general guide that applicants can follow when trying to secure a student loan in South Africa:

-• You must be a South African citizen currently studying or has been accepted into an accredited institute
+• You must be a South African citizen currently studying or have been accepted into an accredited institute

 • Then, you must fill out a qualification form online with a private creditor or check against an eligibility list

-• Full-time students need to submit a surety, while part-time students need to meet the minimum earning amount.
+• Full-time students must submit a surety, while part-time students must meet the minimum earnings requirement.

 • Once qualified, submit all required documents to the nearest branch or processing office.